-Labor is expensive, and there’s less of it in recent years.
-Mini track loaders can make up for a short-staffed crew thanks to their ability to dig and move materials in cramped quarters.
+You depend on both your crew and your equipment to get the job done.
+Mini track loaders can make up for a smaller crew thanks to their ability to dig and move materials in cramped quarters.

 Discover how the crew at Jat’s Backyard Landscaping traded in their shovels for a mini track loader.